Iraqi Navy: Assad-class corvettes

 A total of six ships were ordered by Iraq in the 1980s, but were never delivered as a result of the arms embargo imposed after the Gulf War in 1991.
 Four of the six ships were eventually purchased by the Royal Malaysian Navy in October 1995 as the Laksamana-class corvette, while the remaining two were mothballed at La Spezia.

 On 19 May 2017, it was reported that the remaining two vessels would be delivered to the Iraq Navy after 26 years.
 They eventually left La Spezia on a semi-submersible carrier Eide Trader on 22 May and reached Iraq in June 2017.

+The ships were commissioned as the Musa ibn Nusayr (F210) and Tariq ibn Ziyad (F212).
+In September 2023, the Musa ibn Nusayr was found sunk in the port of Umm Qasr, though she was being salvaged as of November.

 Saettia Mk4/Fattah OPV

 On 15 February 2005 the Iraqi Navy signed a $101 million contract with the Italian Government to provide four Saettia MK4 class Offshore-Patrol Vessels.

 This is a modified Diciotti class offshore patrol boat, as originally used by the Guardia Costiera.
 The vessels are to be built by Fincantieri at Riva Trigoso, with modifications including increased crew capacity of 38.
 The contract also comprises the provision of logistical support and crew training with each crew completing a 7-week training course.
-In cooperation with the Marina Militare (Italian Navy), each commissioning crew is provided with a week’s bridge simulator course at the Academy in Livorno.
+In cooperation with the Marina Militare (Italian Navy), each commissioning crew is provided with a week's bridge simulator course at the Academy in Livorno.

 In May 2009, the first vessel, Patrol Ship 701 named Fatah (Arabic for Opening), was handed over at the Muggiano, La Spezia shipyard.
 The crew had been training since January 2009, and would now be heading for Umm Qasr, a 20-day/5,000 nautical miles journey via the Mediterranean, Suez Canal and Red Sea.
 There, additional training will be completed, before the vessel takes over duties from the British Royal Marine patrols, who will then revert to a training role of new crew.
 The vessels will be used to patrol the exclusive economic zone, control maritime traffic, for search and rescue and fire fighting.